ashiven/cs2tracker/README.md

 # CSGO-Tracker
 A simple tool to track the market price of specific CSGO items.

-IMPORTANT

-As of now you need to have Python installed and download some of the required modules using Pip for the executable to work.
-This will be fixed soon.

 How To Use

 1) Download the source code under 'Releases' and extract it somewhere on your hard drive ( For example C:\CSGOTracker ).